Skip to content

 10 Tips for Marketing GDPR Compliance

-The GDPR applies wherever you are processing ‘personal data’.
+In parallel with that, the General Data Protection Regulation (GDPR) applies wherever you are processing ‘personal data’.
 So, if you can identify an individual either directly or indirectly, the GDPR applies - whether your marketing is to consumers or businesses.

 In practice, those involved in business marketing can fall back on 'legitimate interests' as their justification.
 But remember that this must be 'real and not too vague'.
 In other words, make sure your targeting makes sense!
 Indiscriminately contacting people with no knowledge of what they do is likely to be a bad plan.